tommoED/binary-abacus/desc.md

 cosmetics:

+- group into 4's to make it easier to read
-- looks like actual beads which move up and down so that the user can smoothly transition to a physical abacus
+✅- looks like actual beads which move up and down so that the user can smoothly transition to a physical abacus

 learnability: